ceball/git-dat/README.md

 * where on disk to store the hashed data (can be anywhere you want)
 * (if no git-data.json already exists) where in the repository you want the data directory

+Note that if you are using a repository that already contains a git-dat.json, you will be prompted to create the data directory (e.g. ``Could not load config file git-dat.json: Invalid data path (does 'data2' exist?)``) before you can run ``git dat init``.

 ### See the status of data files

 ```